All Episodes

 And then she added, Russia's war is escalating, not ending.

-We must raise the cost on Moscow, strengthen support for Ukraine, and invest in Europeans in Europe's defense.
+We must raise the cost on Moscow, strengthen support for Ukraine, and invest in Europe's defense.

-That's what they did, by the way, after they blamed Russia falsely for having jammed the GPS at this airport where Ursula van Leyen was trying to land.
+That's what they did, by the way, after they blamed Russia falsely for having jammed the GPS at this airport where Ursula van Deyen was trying to land.

 They said, oh, this shows how we have to massively increase our spending with arms dealers and defense industry and build up our military because look at how dangerous Russia is.

-Convince its citizens to give up more and more social benefits to accept a wider uh breach of economic equality in the name of spending massive amounts more on the defense industry and arms deal wheelers that fund them and fund their campaigns.
+That's what the EU wants to do, convince its citizens to give up more and more social benefits, to accept a wider breach of economic equality in the name of spending massive amounts more on the defense industry and arms wheelers that fund them and fund their campaigns.

-From the BBC, Poland was "deliberately targeted," says the foreign minister.
+From the BBC, Poland was, quote, deliberately targeted, says the foreign minister.

-In a video from the Ministry of Foreign Affairs, Radoslav Sarkarski says, quote, the assessment of Polish and NATO Air Forces is they did not viera of course, but were deliberately targeted.
+In a video from the Ministry of Foreign Affairs, Radoslav Sikarski says, quote, the assessment of Polish and NATO air forces is they did not veer out of course, but were deliberately targeted.

 Responding to Russian statements that the drones are not Russian, he said, quote, this was anticipated.